robole/markdown-reference/markdown.md

 ### Backslash Escapes

-You can use backslash escapes so that you show the special markdown characters as plain text in your output.
+You can use backslash escapes so that you show the special markdown characters as text in your output.

-By wrting this `\*`, we can see this: \* .
+By writing this: `\*` in the source, we can see this: \* in the output .

 Markdown provides backslash escapes for the following characters: